JaeryoungLee/JaeryoungLee.github.io/content/research-areas.md

 - Vision-based precision landing of fixed-wing UAVs
 - Subway positioning using passengers’ mobile phone sensors

-More details of these projects can be seen [**here**](https://jaeryounglee.github.io/project-summary/).

 #### *Graduate Research*
 Following completion of those projects, it seemed natural for me to pursue a master's degree to rese navigation in depth, which led me to research GNSS, the most elemental and fundamental positioning technique.
-To date, I have worked on the following projects as a master’s student. (link)
+To date, I have worked on the following projects as a master’s student.
 <div style="text-align: center;">
   <img src="../research-projects/fgo/figures/fgo_diagram1.jpg" alt="fgo_diagram" width="80%" height="auto">
 </div>